stefa-sal/figo/README.md

 ### figo vpn

 - **Description:** Manage VPN configuration for secure communication and routing.
+The `figo vpn` command enables adding and configuring VPN routes for different device types, including Linux and MikroTik routers.
+This is essential for maintaining secure and efficient network operations across federated environments.

+#### Features:
+- Configure routes dynamically for different VPN device types (`mikrotik`, `linux`).
+- Support for target-based configuration using predefined settings from the ACCESS_ROUTER_TARGETS dictionary.
+- Host-based configuration with optional user and port settings.

 #### Subcommands:
 - [`figo vpn add route`](#figo-vpn-add-route)